 Another utensil that might be used in such a casual composition is a butter spreader.
-If this utensil is in the mix, it should rest horizontally across the bread plate, which is typically placed – following the clock analogy – around 10:00 and parallel to any drinking glass or wine glass.
+If this is the case, the butter spreader should rest horizontally across the bread plate, which is typically placed – following the clock analogy – around 10:00 and parallel to any drinking glass or wine glass.

-Depending on the level of formality of your gathering, your napkin ring could take the shape of an heirloom accent in polished nickel or unlacquered brass, or simply be composed of an artfully tied ribbon with a sprig of greenery tucked inside.
+Depending on the level of formality of your gathering, your napkin ring could take the shape of an heirloom accent in polished nickel or unlacquered brass, or you may opt for an artfully tied ribbon with a sprig of greenery tucked inside.
 Any additional dinnerware, such as the salad plate or the soup bowl, may also be added as a finishing touch.

 Formal Table Setting

-When setting a formal table, you can begin with the same components of the casual setting and then build from there.
+When setting a formal table, begin with the same components of the casual setting and then build from there.
 This typically means the addition of a salad knife between the dinner knife and the soup spoon.

 It can also mean the incorporation of both a dessert fork and spoon that are aligned in opposite directions and placed horizontally above the serving plate (positioned between the bread plate to the left and drinking glasses to the right).
 Once again, you can top off your setting with an elegant napkin and a place card if so desired.